 Most of the projects that we execute involve collaboration between our internal development team and our customer’s team.
 While we can absolutely develop a product from end to end, it is more common that our customer executes some pieces of the project.
 The majority of our partners have very capable engineering teams, but they often lack specific skill sets (generally surrounding newer technologies) or enough engineers to meet the schedule.

 We recommend focusing your internal efforts on your secret sauce and outsourcing the less differentiated — or perhaps the nonsteady — work.
-Outsourcing sections of the design is generally better than staff augmentation since it allows our team to take full responsibility for the design and testing, which offloads your management team.
+For service delivery, outsourcing sections of the design is generally better than staff augmentation since it allows our team to take full responsibility for the design and testing, which offloads your management team.

 Cardinal Peak is big enough that we have a repeatable and established process including:

-We are also small enough to accommodate any specific design processes our partners want us to plug into.
-This means that we’re more organized than smaller design firms with their informal processes and more flexible than massive 10,000-employee product development corporations.
+We are also able to accommodate any specific design processes our partners want us to plug into.
+This means that we’re more organized than smaller design firms with their informal processes and more flexible than massive product development corporations.

 An example where you would want us to adapt to your process is if you have a quality management system (QMS) because you operate in a highly regulated industry.
 You’ll want your product development partner to design your product using your processes and complete all the supporting documentation to pass regulatory hurdles without adding a substantial amount of work to your plate.